PatriciaVirmond/hello-world/README.md

 # hello-world
 First repository
+Who am I?
 IT mainframe analist trying to learn about this "hello-world"